benlau/quickflux/README.md

 Please refer to this article for detail :
 [Writing QML Application in a Flux way | Qt Forum](http://forum.qt.io/topic/55213/writing-qml-application-in-a-flux-way)

+An example program is available at examples/todo folder.

 Installation Instruction
 ========================